-The Philadelphia Parks Alliance is looking for energetic, skilled interns for 2017.
+The Philadelphia Parks Alliance is looking for energetic, skilled interns for Spring 2018.
 Founded in 1984, the Parks Alliance is the voice of Philadelphia's parks and recreation users—advocating for and supporting one of the largest urban recreation systems in the country.
 We work towards Philadelphia becoming a healthy, vibrant, and sustainable city for all.

 INTERNSHIPs & VOLUNTEER Opportunities

 We are currently accepting applications for Spring 2018